 Have you ever wished that traveling together as a couple was easier?
 Here’s how a husband and wife team shares their secrets to making the journey fun.

 Soft, faded morning light, roosters crowing, the low hum of machinery at work.
 Coffee in bed, talking about our dreams, the literal ones and the metaphorical ones.
-This is our new morning regime.
+This is our new morning regime as a traveling couple.

 WHAT STORIES DO YOU WANT TO SHARE?